Nothing left to bear - or is it just the Tate effect making an affect?!

 (Exclaimer)

-Plus if you if you are in the know when it comes into how the the arrow of time works, then apparently we're completely fucked in trying to be able to consciously switch it off.
+Plus if you are in the know when it comes to how the the arrow of time works, then apparently we're completely fucked in trying to be able to consciously switch it off.
 When your really offended in a conversation and get really uncomfortable with the information that your being presented with and then right afterwards you notice - just how irrational you was.
 Then you have a sudden need to apologise, that's cognitive dissonance for ya.

 I often get accused (only online, mind you) that I don't understand this type of cognitive distortion/ phenomena properly but truth be told, I see it in a very mechanical way.
 Because for me, it's a defence mechanism; which triggers without our conscious awareness - like a protective shield to protect one's belief systems.
 How I understand a defence mechanism is quite simply a mental process which initiates on an unconscious level to help prevent conflict or anxiety or more importantly, psychological trauma.
 It's a tool to temporarily detach or dissociate from what ever it is that an individual is experiencing at that very moment.